Descendant Daughter

-Gordon Sandison Memorial Lecture Presents Presents: Descendant Daughter
+Gordon Sandison Memorial Lecture Presents: Descendant Daughter

 A woman in a black robe and glasses, with a feather in her hair, stands confidently against a tan background.